Can You Work at Home With Your Kids? Or is the Mom Guilt too Much?

 I’m not sure at what point we were conditioned to believe that if we aren’t constantly spending our time with and energy on our children, that we aren’t good parents.

 There is a way to balance it all so that you can, well, balance it all!
-You don’t have to choose either your children or what you are passionate about.
-Or decide between being an incredible mother and being a great business owner.
+You don’t have to choose between your children or what you are passionate about.
+You also don’t have to decide between being an incredible mother and being a great business owner.

-I’ve been there, done that with with the guilt.
+I’ve ‘been there, done that’ with the guilt: